Developing language and communication in 0-2's

 In most cases there is no reason why, with the right support and encouragement, your child can’t develop the same language and communication skills as other children.

 There are many simple things you can do to create an environment where there is lots of communication and interaction.
-We’ve produced a guide with information and advice to help you with this.

 Tips for communication and language with babies aged 0–12 months